 And... that's a wrap!

-Nine months of work and about 850 hours later, the AR-15 animation in complete!
+9 months and about 850 hours later, the AR-15 animation is complete!

 I love taking things apart and putting them back together.
 I think it’s why I’ve always had a fascination with mechanical parts and their relationship with one another.
 I’m certainly not an engineer by any means, but it doesn’t mean I can’t appreciate what goes into these little machines.

 I come across a few comments about the “quality” of my animations.
 I think if anyone spent the amount of time I did on this, it would turn out just as nice!
 It really comes down to staying motivated and persisting through the end of the project.
 And for that, I don’t really have any tricks, other than going on walks and clearing my mind each day.